Accounting Cost-Volume-Profit Analysis

 $5 - $3

-The 20,000 and 25,000 units can be converted in dollars: $100,000 ($5 x 20,000 units) and $125,000 ($5 x 25,000 units).
+The 20,000 and 25,000 units can be converted to dollars as follows: $100,000 ($5 x 20,000 units) and $125,000 ($5 x 25,000 units), respectively.

 For the 20,000 units sold, the profits will be calculated as follows:

-Profits = 20,000 x $5 - 20,000 x $3 - $10,000 = $30,000
+Profits = $5 x 20,000 - $3 x 20,000 - $10,000 = $30,000

 Profits = 25,000 x $5 - 25,000 x $3 - 10,000 = $40,000

-Now when we know that we've got to sell 20,000 units (or generate $100,000 in sales) to earn $30,000 profit and 25,000 units (or $125,000) to make $40,000 of profit, we may assess (1) if it is possible considering market situation; (2) what level of sales is more realistic; (3) what amount of resources you need; and (4) if you need to hire more employees.
+Now when we know that we've got to sell 20,000 units (or generate $100,000 in sales) to earn the $30,000 profits and 25,000 units (or $125,000) to make $40,000 of profits, Friends Company can assess (a) if it is possible considering the market situation; (b) what level of sales is more realistic in the company's situation; (c) what amount of resources the company needs; and (d) if Friends Company needs to hire more employees to generate a desired level of profits.